 Some are more suitable for monopods and some are better for use with tripods, but it's not a big enough difference for most photographers that they're going to go out and get 2 monopod heads, one for their tripod and one for their monopod.
 Tilt-only heads are better suited to monopods, but we'll get to that more in a minute.

 Let's dive in.
-There are 5 types of heads for your monopods, each with different advantages and disadvantages.
+There are 5 types of heads for your monopod, each with different advantages and disadvantages.
 This post will help you figure out which is the best type of monopod head for your situation.

+The question often comes up, do you really need a ball head for your monopod.
 Ball heads are by far the most popular and most widely used type of head for monopods when shooting still photos.
 Fluid heads are more popular for shooting video.

 A ball head is made up of a ball and socket that allow rotation in all directions.
 Generally smaller and lighter than tilt heads, they use small knobs to tighten the left-right turning and rotational camera movements.